binli2020/aws-bootcamp-cruddur-2023/journal/week2.md

 ## About login to the app
 * Looks like everytime need to **sign up** with a dummy email and use `1234` as the reference code

-## Watching YT video of the living session about using Honeycomb for Distributed Tracing
+## Using Honeycomb for Distributed Tracing
 * Jessica: use different Dockerfile for 'development' and 'production' containers.
   - 'development' container needs a base image with more utilities installed
   - 'production' container needs a slimmer base image without, i.e. vim, ssh, to make it smaller in size and securer.